 SUNY Cortland's Alumni House

 You will then travel by chartered bus up to SUNY Cortland’s national treasure: Camp Huntington (originally called Camp Pine Knot), which is registered as a National Historic Landmark, was built by William West Durant in the 1870s and is the first of the “Great Camps” in the Adirondacks.
-Camp Huntington, which has never been opened to the public before and is only accessible by boat, is itself an inspirational instructional resource.
+Camp Huntington is itself an inspirational instructional resource.
 While lodging at Camp Huntington, you will study documents, structures, and industrial processes while inhabiting spaces created by some of the most successful industrialists of the period.
-First-hand experiences at the camp will bring period ideas and debates to life and deepen your knowledge about the period.
+First-hand experiences at the camp will bring the era's ideas and debates to life and deepen your knowledge about the period.
 For more detail on Camp Huntington’s history, please navigate to http://www2.cortland.edu/off-campus/outdoor-education-facilities/raquette-lake/camp-huntington/history.dot.

 Camps Sagamore & Uncas